 Retail supply chain study paints an optimistic outlook for future growth

 As the economy continues to gradually show signs of improvement, retail-based shippers are being proactive in shifting from cost-cutting to growth.
-That was one of the main findings of the Third Annual State of the Retail Supply Chain report by The Retail Industry Leaders Association (RILA) and Auburn University, which was released today.
+That was one of the main findings of the Third Annual State of the Retail Supply Chain report by The Retail Industry Leaders Association (RILA) and Auburn University.
 The report was sponsored by Accenture Consulting.

 Data findings and takeaways of the report were based on interviews with roughly 200 retail supply chain executives.

 Some of the report’s primary findings included:

 -an emphasis on a balanced service/cost strategy and stronger cross-channel alignment, with the top retailers realizing that efficiency, effectiveness, and alignment are key in succeeding in a multi-channel retail environment;

 -the ability to manage demand shifts from in-store to online and mobile methods;